samereberlin/LibroJS/README.md

 |--------------|---------|------------------------------------|
 | booleanState | boolean | The history unique boolean state.  |

+#### getHistoryStack()
+Get the historyStack array values, which contains the href historyStack, according to the history stack management.

+**Returns:** {array} The href historyStack, according to the history stack management.

 #### animateElement(element, animation, callback)
 Animate a node element, according to the supplied animation type (@see getAnimationTypes).